ClincieB/Unicorn_Companies/README.md

 SETUP:
 In order to run this project you will need the following modules installed on your computer, Pandas, Matplotlib, datetime.
 I would also download the csv file so you can have the information for the project so the code will run smoothly.
-The data from the csv file for this project can be found at kaggle.com.
-My code was also wrote in Visual code studio in jupyter notebook.
-The csv file is from https://www.kaggle.com/datasets/deepcontractor/unicorn-companies-dataset.
+The data from the csv file for this project can be found at kaggle.com, https://www.kaggle.com/datasets/deepcontractor/unicorn-companies-dataset  My code was also wrote in Visual code studio in jupyter notebook.